Missouri Attorney General Catherine Hanaway is asking a judge to immediately remove St. Louis Sheriff Alfred Montgomery — again.

 “When an elected official abuses authority, neglects legal duties, and exploits taxpayer resources for personal gain, the rule of law requires accountability,” Hanaway wrote in a Tuesday morning press release.
 “The undisputed facts prove Sheriff Montgomery has forfeited the right to hold public office, and this motion seeks to ensure justice is finally done for the people of St. Louis.”

-The office previously dropped a nepotism charge against the sheriff in late August after DNA evidence proved Montgomery and Deputy Malik Taylor were not biologically related.
-The day after, Judge Steven R. Ohmer declined to immediately remove Montgomery from office at the behest of then-Attorney General Andrew Bailey.
+The office previously dropped a nepotism charge against the sheriff in late August after DNA evidence proved Montgomery and his alleged brother, Deputy Malik Taylor, were not biologically related.
+The day after, Judge Steven R. Ohmer declined to immediately remove Montgomery from office at the behest of then Attorney General Andrew Bailey.

-In an interview with St. Louis Public Radio earlier this week, Montgomery said the attorney general’s petition to remove him from office was racially motivated.
+In a recent interview with St. Louis Public Radio, Montgomery said the Attorney General’s petition to remove him from office was racially motivated.

-“It all boils down to me being the youngest African American sheriff elected in the United States history,” he said.
+“It all boils down to me being the youngest African American Sheriff elected in the United States history,” he said.
 “This is just a push to get rid of [...]
-Black Democrats around the United States, and I think that the attorney beneral here felt like this was an easy grab.”
+Black Democrats around the United States, and I think that the Attorney General here felt like this was an easy grab.”

-Ohmer will now decide whether to have a hearing on the matter or rule from the bench.
+Ohmer will now have to rule whether to have a hearing on the matter or rule from the bench at a later time.